julieraptor/BERRY-UTAU-DIFF-SVC/README.md

 Thank you for using BERRY!
 Please be sure to tag me in anything you make with this voice model.
 If you used this model for pre-training, **please indicate that you used BERRY by julieraptor for pre-training** wherever you post samples of your voice model.
 <p>
-To download, navigate to **Releases** on the right-hand side and choose the file you wish to download.
+To download, navigate to <b>Releases</b> on the right-hand side and choose the file you wish to download.

 <p align="center">
 <img src ="https://github.com/julieraptor/BERRY-UTAU-DIFF-SVC/blob/main/Art/berry_full.png?raw=true" height="600" />